How to buy international shares in Australia (in 2025)

 How much will it cost you to buy shares and ETFs from global exchanges?
 Confirm if it's a flat fee or a percentage fee and if the fee is the same across all markets.

-For example, CMC Invest offers $0 brokerage on US, UK, Japanese and Canadian stocks, but then has high brokerage on other global exchanges ($59.95 per trade).
+For example, CMC Invest charges $0 brokerage to buy US, UK, Japanese and Canadian stocks, but then has high brokerage on stocks from other countries ($59.95 per trade).
 So while it might be a good choice for investors looking to buy US stocks, it might not be the best option for those wanting to invest in European markets.

 3. Currency conversion fee.